nuradlifathan/Project-Bootcamp/readme.md

 Dari sisi user, tidak akan terlihat bahwa aplikasi ini memiliki lebih dari satu gudang penyimpanan.
 Stok yang terlihat oleh user, adalah total stok dari semua gudang.

-## Feel Free to clone it and test it on script below :
+## Feel Free to clone it and test it on scripts below :

-## Available Scripts

 In the project directory, you can run: